 - a.
 Ensure that you know what to do in the case of fire. - b.
 Ensure you know your escape routes. - c.
-Keep fire doors and shutters clear and unobstructed. - d.
+Keep fire doors clear and unobstructed. - d.
 Do not obstruct access to fire extinguishers; learn how they operate read the labels or ask. - e.
 Do not hang clothing over or near heating equipment. - f.
 Do not let paper or other rubbish accumulate. - g.
-Do not smoke in unauthorised areas. - h.
+Do not smoke in unauthorised areas i.e. the school grounds. - h.
 Use proper containers for flammable liquids, not open tins, or buckets. - i Handle flammable liquids at a safe distance from possible sources of ignition. - j.
-Switch off from the mains any electrical equipment when not in use. - k.
-Only bring substances and equipment into school with prior permission from the Head Teacher - I. Familiarise yourself with the trained Fire Marshals> List at back of handbook.
+Switch off from the mains any electrical equipment when not in use.

+k.
+Only bring substances and equipment into school with prior permission from the Headteacher

+I. Familiarise yourself with the trained Fire Marshals.
+A list is available at the back of this handbook.